SankariNL/SankariNL.github.io/_posts/2022-02-09-IM18-CCM50InfluxDBAndGrafana.markdown

 [![Grafana dashboard finished](/assets/img/GrafanaDashboard.png)](/assets/img/GrafanaDashboard.png)

-There is a lot more possible with the panel an query editor.
+There is a lot more possible with the panel and query editor.
 See [the Grafana documentation](https://grafana.com/docs/grafana/latest/panels/panel-editor/) for more information about building panels and advanced query options.

 This tutorial shows the installation and usage of InfluxDB and Grafana on the IM18-CCM50.
-Now it's possible to collect data with NodeRED, store data in InfluxDB and visualize the data with Grafana.
+Now it's possible to collect data with Node-RED, store data in InfluxDB and visualize the data with Grafana.